mikio-dev/shifts/README.md

 # Shifts

-Simple REST API application that can serve as a work planning service
+Simple REST API application using FastAPI

 ## Technologies used